MLS Photo Size Requirements (2026): Exact Dimensions, Format & File Size Guide

 A study by Real Estate Photographer Pro found that listings with DSLR images receive 61% more views than those with basic point-and-shoot cameras.
 However, the study also noted that high-end smartphone cameras produced similar results to entry-level DSLRs in 68% of cases when used correctly.

 When using a smartphone for real estate photos, choose the highest resolution settings available.
 Many current models offer 12MP or higher resolutions, easily meeting or exceeding MLS standards.
 Regardless of the camera, always shoot in the highest quality setting to capture details and allow for adjustments during editing.
+If you know how to use a gimbal to capture longer exposures, the results will be even more impressive.

-3.2.
+5.2.
 Lighting and staging

 Good lighting and effective staging form the foundation of successful MLS photos, no matter the camera quality.
 Well-lit, professionally staged photos consistently attract more buyer interest and improve marketability.